How an eco-lodge in Peru proves that protecting the Amazon and making money can co-exist sustainably.

 Ecological tourism that respects and benefits indigenous communities and their habitat can sound like an impossible dream.
-A 30-bedroom rustic lodge deep in
+A 30-bedroom rustic lodge deep in Peru’s Amazon forest made this dream a reality 15 years ago and is today a success story for hoteliers, native peoples and conservationists alike.

 The Posada offers visits to parrot and parakeet clay licks, a lake excursion to watch for otters and other wildlife and forest hikes by day and at night.
 The lodge is built of locally available materials that blend in with the setting.
 The lodge design gives the visitor the experience of being in the forest by leaving one side of each room open, protected only by a veranda, which provides a view directly into the trees.